SORTEE-Github-Hackathon/main-website/content/docs/topics/career-support.md

 ---
 # Career Support

-The following is a summary of the collaborative discussion during the SORTEE Hackathon, using [this hackmd document](https://hackmd.io/GVZfqP90R1-LcDreB-ngBQ).
+The following is a summary of the collaborative discussion about "Uses of Github to support your career", that took place during the SORTEE Hackathon.
+Go to [this hackmd document](https://hackmd.io/GVZfqP90R1-LcDreB-ngBQ) for original notes from participants.

 Participants of this topic: